iggym/openapispecnotes/README.md

 An Open API Specification file is written in either JSON or YAML.

 > OpenAPI documents describe an API's services and are represented in either YAML or JSON formats.
-These documents may either be produced and served statically or be generated dynamically from an application.
-[Open API Spec](https://github.com/OAI/OpenAPI-Specification)
+These documents may either be produced and served statically or be generated dynamically from an application. [[The Open API Spec](https://github.com/OAI/OpenAPI-Specification)

 ---
 ### Uses